open-mmlab/mmcv/docs/en/get_started/build.md

   MMCV_WITH_OPS=1 pip install -e .
   ```

 If you are on macOS, add the following environment variables before the installing command.
+Meanwhile, please make sure you are using `PyTorch Nightly` as well.

 ```bash
 CC=clang CXX=clang++ CFLAGS='-stdlib=libc++'